am1tyadav/cosmonaut/README.md

 ### Produce Structured Outputs

-- Predictions are returned in structured outputs ✅
+- Predictions are returned in structured outputs
 - Supports structured outputs feature provided by the AI Providers, when available
-  - Anthropic ✅
-  - Gemini ✅
-  - OpenAI ⏳

 ### Mix Unstructured Data Formats

-- Text ✅
+- Text
-- Images ⏳
+- Images (comming soon)

 ### Use Any AI Providers

-- Anthropic ✅
+- Anthropic
-- Gemini ✅
+- Gemini
-- OpenAI ✅
+- OpenAI
-- Support for other providers which support OpenAI REST API ✅
+- Support for other providers which support OpenAI REST API

 ### Easy to Use

-- Configuration file generation via CLI ✅
+- Configuration file generation via CLI
-- Examples ✅
+- Examples provided for common use cases
-- Documentation ⏳

 ## Installation